 You can’t build wealth while you are also acquiring debt.
-Besides for a mortgage, consumer debt is usually a crippling liability that just grows and grows in size each passing day. if you add to that debt, even by a small amount, you are increasing the load that is holding you back.
-Your future money can’t go into savings, it has to go to paying that large and growing monster. it’s very easy to look at small amounts and think that they don’t add up. but they do. add to that a 23.3% interest rate and it adds up real quick!
+Besides a mortgage, consumer debt is usually a crippling liability that grows and grows in size with each passing day.
+If you add to that debt, even by a small amount, you increase the load holding you back.
+Your future money can’t go into savings; it has to go to paying that large and growing monster.
+It’s very easy to look at small amounts and think that they don’t add up.
+But they do.
+Add to that a 23.3% interest rate, and it adds up really quickly!

-Creating and STICKING to a budget is the key to building wealth. its the key to getting and staying out of debt.
-If the lattes are part of the budget, then the Latte Factor doesn’t apply to you.
+Creating and STICKING to a budget is the key to building wealth.
+It’s the key to getting and staying out of debt.
+If your daily lattes are part of the budget, then the Latte Factor doesn’t apply to you.
 But if the Lattes are not part of the budget, then the Latte Factor most definitely applies to you.

-Mindful spending of money bring joy, comfort, and security.
-Mindlessly spending money brings negativity, guilt and instability.
+Mindful spending of money brings joy, comfort, and security.
+Conversely, mindlessly spending money brings negativity, guilt, and instability.